Activity

 use a heat pad to change the colour of the sheet

-use a tub of water to cool the sheet
+use tubs of cool or warm water to cool and warm the sheet respectively

 use drips of water to make patterns and paint on the sheet